IAmSuyogJadhav/ipfs-website/index.md

 #### I have completed
 - Machine Learning by Stanford, Coursera
-- Intro to Deep Learning by National Research University, Coursera
+- Deep Learning specialization by deeplearning.ai, Coursera

 #### I have learnt
 - Python(2/3)